Continually Updated Clinical Reference

 SC is a major manifestation of acute rheumatic fever.

-The main features of SC are involuntary movements, hypotonia, and muscular weakness.
-Chorea can be generalized or unilateral, predominantly involving the extremities and face.
-Movements occur at rest and are exacerbated by stress; they disappear during sleep.
+The main features of SC are involuntary movements, hypotonia, and mild muscular weakness.
+Chorea can be generalized or unilateral, predominantly involving the face, hands, and arms.
+Movements are present at rest, aggravated by stress, and usually cease during sleep.

-• Children may attempt to hide the movements in quasi-purposeful actions (such as flinging hair back), or they may sit on their hands is an attempt to prevent these movements.
+• Children may attempt to hide the movements with quasi-purposeful actions (such as flinging hair back), or they may sit on their hands is an attempt to prevent these movements.

-• In about 20% of patients, one side of the body may be affected more severely than the other to a degree that leads to the description of hemichorea; careful examination usually reveals that the other side also is affected.
+• In about 20% of patients, only one side of the body may seem to be affected (hemichorea); however, careful examination usually reveals some involvement of the opposite side.

 • The choreic movements interfere with volitional movements and result in a clumsy gait, dropping and spilling, and explosive bursts of dysarthric speech.